Jelenkee/fastify-minify/README.md

 * type: object

 #### `transformers`
 * An array of transformers to transform any response.
-There are three transformers built-in (JS, HTML, CSS).
+There are 4 transformers built-in (JS, HTML, CSS, JSON).
     * `suffix`
         * Suffix of files to transform.
 Used when `minInfix` is enabled.
         * type: string | array of strings